Lion & Lamb · Drop 002

 "Offensive way" translates literally to the way of pain or idolatry — any path that is self-sourced and self-terminated.
 The choice is binary: the temporal, self-focused road — or the way everlasting.
 The psalm ends not with a declaration, but a surrender.

-"The only comfort in life and in death is that I am not my own, but belong — body and soul — to my faithful Savior."
+"The only comfort in life and in death is that I am not my own, but belong to my faithful Savior."

 1 / 15